clonesec/osCollect_Sentinel/README.markdown

 ## Installation

+Note that most nodes (using elsa to collect logs) will not have the osCollect rails app installed, as it's not needed, but each node does require the sentinel software to be installed as this provides the API that allows searching and the retrieval of node data.

 (1) ensure everything is installed on each node (i.e. where you have elsa node installed, you also need a sentinel installation):

 ```